vindecodex/msgo/readme.md

 ###### How to run ?

-Forked and clone. cd inside the project.
+Go Forked and clone this project and cd inside msgo.

+`mv ./config/sample.conf.yaml ./config/conf.yaml`

 `go run .`